What are Dark Pool Trades?

 Due to the inherently large nature of trades made on dark pools, it may be several hours until the trade is fully filled and reported to FINRA.

-If the trade is filled outside market hours, the reporting can be delayed even further.
+The reporting can be delayed even further if the trade is filled outside market hours.
 In some cases, it may be up to 24 hours before a trade is made public.

-To add to the delay, institutional investors found a loophole by executing trades on European dark pools to get around reporting them right away.
+To add to the delay, institutional investors found a loophole by executing trades on European dark pools to get around reporting them immediately.

 Trades executed on European dark pools may not be reported until hours later or the next trading day.